mattiasb/Proj4js/README.md

 Proj4js
 =======

 A proj4js (http://trac.osgeo.org/proj4js/) fork for experimenting with some potential API cleanups.
+Very much a work in progress.

 Proj4js is in many ways an excellent library, it is very powerful, but the API is a bit quirky and contains quite a few surprises.